ChetnaAgarwal/Human-Activity-Recognition-Project/README.md

 -> Used Cross Validation to get final accuracies for models using hyperparameter values found out by Grid Search.

 -> Printed classification report, accuracy obtained and times taken for training and testing the models.
-Also plotted confusion matrix.
+Also plotted normalized confusion matrix.

 -> Pickle files of saved models are available in the models folder.